oospakooysa/period_doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ---

+**Takeaway:** The period-doubling cascade is a universal signature of chaos.
+Each bifurcation doubles complexity, with timings set by Feigenbaum’s constant.

+---

 ## 6. Extended Findings: The SkyMaster Ride

 To connect theory with the real world, we studied the **SkyMaster ride**, a fairground pendulum swing.